splunk/public-o11y-docs/gdi/opentelemetry/components/filelog-receiver.rst

 Parse header metadata
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To enable header metadata parsing, set the ``filelog.allowHeaderMetadataParsing`` feature, and set ``start_at`` at the beginning.
+To turn on header metadata parsing, set the ``filelog.allowHeaderMetadataParsing`` feature, and set ``start_at`` at the beginning.
 If set, the file input operator attempts to read a header from the start of the file.

 The following applies: